Cyber Resilience Act (CRA) - no time to wait

 00:04:12: The machine is gone, sold to the customer, everything works, I'm done.

-00:04:16: But now it still can be, there will be a vulnerability years after the machine has been deployed to
+00:04:16: But now it still can be, there will be a vulnerability years after the machine has been deployed to the plant.

-00:04:32: You mentioned already the Cyber Resilience Act in 27, everybody needs to fulfill the
+00:04:32: You mentioned already the Cyber Resilience Act in twenty seven.

-00:04:36: regulation of the Cyber Resilience Act.
+00:04:35: Everybody needs to fulfill the regulation of the Cyber Resilience Act.

-00:04:39: But the Cyber Resilience Act, is it a baseline or do you offer more to your customer when
+00:04:39: But the Cyber Resilience Act, is it a baseline?

-00:04:47: Well the Cyber Resilience Act is the first time where we have a regulatory list of requirements
+00:04:47: Well, the Cyber Resilience Act is the first time where we have a regulatory list of requirements that you need to fulfill in order to sell your product.

-00:05:10: Michael, can you go a little bit deeper, what means "beyond"?
+00:05:10: Michael, can you go a little bit deeper?

 00:05:22: So this has not been on our mind.

-00:05:24: But of course we had to for example align to already existing standards to mention one
+00:05:24: But of course, we had to, for example, align to already existing standards.

-00:05:29: would be the IEC62443, to which we have also certified our Control X OS.
+00:05:29: to mention one would be the IC six to four, four, three, to which we have also certified our contract.

-00:06:01: Can you share three?
+00:06:01: you share three?

-00:06:08: now that are more than the CRA demands where you can benefit from, for example, if you
+00:06:03: Yeah, of course, for example, the base system brings a lot of security functionalities already now that there are more than the CRA demands where you can benefit from, for example, if you use control XOS.

-00:06:14: use Control X OS on your device, if you sell a device with Control X OS, or if you use it in
+00:06:15: on your device, if you sell a device with ContraXOS, or if you use it in your machine, even if you are developing an app for that.

-00:06:23: So yeah, we have lots of benefits for different stakeholders, let's say.
+00:06:22: So, yeah, we have lots of benefits for different stakeholders, let's say.

 00:06:27: You have different stakeholders.